-Imagine owning a slice of paradise in an emerging green neighborhood, only one mile from the center of Laytonville.
-Seeking homesteaders, pioneers, and visionaries who are interested in a semi-rural setting, living close to the land, and building their dream in a community of good neighbors.
+Imagine owning a slice of paradise in Mendocino County!
+Only one mile from the friendly town of Laytonville.
+This country setting offers privacy, an opportunity to live close to the land, and a place to build your dream home in a rural community.
 Owner financing offers an affordable way to manifest your dreams!

 Parcel is part of a four-parcel subdivision and meets all of the requirements for legal development.
 Zoning allows for two single-family homes.
-Each parcel has approved four-bedroom septic system designs on file with the county health department.
+Approved four-bedroom septic system designs on file with the county health department.
 County water is currently unavailable; wells are the most logical choice for water.
 Rainwater catchment is an option.
 (Other strategies are possible.)
 Power is available either by extending the grid, solar and/or generators.
 Click here for RR1 zoning information.

 All four parcels are accessed by a county/state approved 18-foot wide road and have an annual road maintenance agreement, i.e. “Road Association.”
 The Road Association is the only legally binding relationship between the four parcels at this time.

 Is the parcel developed?

 No, the parcel is undeveloped.
 It has an approved septic system design.
 There is no water or power.

 Are water and power available?

 To be developed by buyer.
 Well water and solar are common features of off-grid homesteads.

 Where can I see the approved septic system design?

 At the Mendocino County Environmental Health Department.